Stremio/stremio-addon-sdk/README.md

 You can check our [list of recommended hosting providers for Node.js](./docs/deploying/README.md) or alternatively host it locally with [localtunnel](https://github.com/localtunnel/localtunnel).

 After you've deployed publically, in order to get your addon to show in Stremio (through the [public Addon collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentralurl) or publish [manually through the UI](https://stremio.github.io/stremio-publish-addon/index.html).

-### IPFS deployment

-#### WARNING: IPFS deployment is experimental and we do not recommend it unless you like to live dangerously 🤓

-You can optionally deploy your addon to IPFS, which is very similar to a P2P Torrent network.
-It is recommended to publish to IPFS to ensure addon longevity and your privacy.

-In order to use the IPFS features of `stremio-addon-sdk`, you will need to also:

-- use a node.js version of at least v11.10.0

-- `npm install stremio-addon-ipfs` this module is required because it includes all IPFS specific dependencies

-- IPFS installed locally, see [this page](https://docs.ipfs.io/guides/guides/install/) for details

-#### IPFS Publish

-Publishing to IPFS requires a Supernode, if one is not given, then a random remote supernode will be selected automatically.

-`./cli/publish.js <addonUrl>` - publish the addon at the provided transport URL

-Options:

-- `--help`: Show help
-- `--version`: Show version number
-- `--supernode`: Address of the supernode (defaults to a random remote supernode), if you are running a supernode locally, then use: "ws://127.0.0.1:14011"
-- `--peer-id`: Peer ID of the supernode (typically found at `~/.ipfs/config`), setting this bypasses the requirement to port forward inbound port 4001
-- `--restoreFromMnemonic`: Restore publishing identity from BIP39 mnemonic

-#### IPFS Supernode

-Supernodes will act as the seeds to your addon, handling it's requests, caching the data and serving it to others too.
-You can run a Supernode locally, deploy it to a remote server or use one that is already deployed somewhere.

-`./cli/supernode.js` - runs a server that facilitates serving addons from IPFS

-Environment variables:

-- `PORT`: port to listen on (only applies to supernode)

-- `IPFS_MULTIADDR`: Multiaddr of the IPFS daemon; default value is `/ip4/127.0.0.1/tcp/5001`

 ## Examples & tutorials